qsd-services/youtube-to-mp3/README.md

-# SonicFetch - YouTube to MP3 Converter
+# YouTube to MP3 Converter

-SonicFetch is a simple web application that allows you to convert YouTube videos into high-quality 320kbps MP3 files for download.
+This is a simple web application that allows you to convert YouTube videos into high-quality 320kbps MP3 files for download.

 ## Features